daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src="https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/2_start_instance.gif" width="800" height="370" />|
 |---|

-  Select an Ubuntu server as the desired Amazon Machine Image (AMI).
-This demonstration selects Ubuntu 20.4, though other Ubuntu servers will also be suitable.
+  Select a Linux server as the desired Amazon Machine Image (AMI).
+This demonstration selects Ubuntu 20.4 LTS, though other Linux servers will also be suitable.

-  Select the "general purpose" instance type, which is available with AWS's free tier.
+  Select an instance type. *_This should be chosen based on class size and computational needs_*.
+For AWS's free tier, choose "General purpose" family and "t2.micro" type.
 Click "Next: Configure Image" to continue.

   Immediately continue to "Next: Add Storage."